allegro/blog/_posts/2022-12-28-neuroscience-for-software-engineers-motivation.md

 There are also several actions which we might take to induce a peak of dopamine like physical activity or thinking and talking about things we enjoy.
 The former is rather subjective and the height of the peak depends on whether the person enjoys the activity itself.
-For those who do it may cause up to 2 times increase.
+For those who do, it may double the dopamine level.

 The latter results from involvement of the prefrontal cortex in the mesocorticolimbic system.
 Do you remember the last time when you’ve been telling somebody about that new thing you’d recently learned?
 How passionate you’ve felt and how